theodi/open-standards-guidebook/README.md

 Components are implemented in Fractal in the first instance, using the styleguide as a "workbench" to develop and test components and content scenarios for them before they are integrated into the Jekyll site.

 **NB** As a Liquid templating adaptor was not available for Fractal at the time of development, the Fractal templates are written using the very similar **but not identical** [Twig templating language](https://github.com/twigjs/twig.js/wiki)

+## Search integration

+Search is provided via [Algolia](https://www.algolia.com/), using [jekyll-algolia](https://community.algolia.com/jekyll-algolia/) to index the site at build time in Netlify, and Algolia's [vue-instantsearch](https://github.com/algolia/vue-instantsearch) library to build the reactive JS search UI.
+Because of the static nature of the site, there is no fallback search for users without JavaScript.

 ## Commands